 - Mobile.
 When considering the page layout, make sure the content blocks on the page are arranged in optimal order for your mobile visitors.

 - Forms.
 Squarespace forms currently default with a field labeled "Subject".
 There is almost no reason to keep this field on your contact form.

 Remember, the right contact page for the business down the street won't necessarily be the right one for you and your customers.
 Give thought to your customers’ needs and your Contact Page will work for you!

 Looking for website optimization tips?

 Check out our 5-day Squarespace series!

 - What is it?
-An email series with step-by-step instructions for 5 tasks that can boost your online presence.
+Instructions for 5 simple tasks to boost your online presence.

 - Who is it for?
-These tasks help whether you are improving an existing site or building a new one.
+These steps help improve existing or new websites.

 - When can I start?
 Signup below and we'll send over your welcome email!